masteringmodernpayments/book/background_worker.md

 end
 ```

-Now, in the TransactionsController, replace the transaction processing code with a call to `perform_async`, like so:
+Now, in the TransactionsController, all we have to do is create the `Sale` record:

 ```ruby
 class TransactionsController < ApplicationController